awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list-v1.md

 ### `ST_POLYGON(varchar)`<a name="st-polygon-varchar"></a>

-Returns a value in the varbinary data type, which is a binary representation of the [geometry data type](geospatial-input-data-formats-supported-geometry-types.md#geometry-data-types) `polygon`\.
+Using the sequence of the ordinates provided clockwise, left to right, returns a value in the varbinary data type, which is a binary representation of the [geometry data type](geospatial-input-data-formats-supported-geometry-types.md#geometry-data-types) `polygon`\.
 Example:

 ```
 SELECT ST_POLYGON('polygon ((1 1, 1 4, 4 4, 4 1))')